- What is LTV (and are 100% LTV mortgages possible?)

 Below is a handy video guide to LTV and a table with a breakdown – we’ve included the figures for 100% for comparison.

-Our expert advisors are extremely up to date on all things mortgages and with access to the whole-of-market, they get a good insight into what products are currently available.
+Our partner advisors are up to date on all things mortgages and with access to the whole-of-market, they get a good insight into what products are currently available.

 Here’s what they had to say:

 Due to COVID-19 and uncertainty for lenders, almost all were looking for at least a 10% deposit for products where applicants have clean credit, unless it was a product like help-to-buy equity loans where a 5% deposit may have been viable.
 We’re now in a position where the government can guarantee a 5% deposit, (as of April 2021) and some lenders are offering 95% LTV mortgages outside of that.
 Schemes such as these are so important to help people access mortgage products and we’re thrilled that there are now more options for those who can’t get 10% deposits together.